 To know the full cost of a product that you’re financing or credit, you must compare the APR with the competition.
 Just remember that the APR includes special charges such as annual fees, but it won’t include late payments or other special fees that can’t be calculated ahead of time.

 Sometimes you can negotiate a lower APR.
 For instance, if you have been a loyal customer who has paid on time, you can request a review of your account to see if you qualify for a better APR.

 Changing an APR is at the discretion of the bank, so there’s no guarantee you’ll get it.
 However, it can be an option for valued customers, especially if you have a similar offer from another credit card company.

 In some cases, you may also be able to negotiate a lower APR if you are struggling to make your monthly payments.
 In this situation, however, the creditor may close out your account because they don’t want you to run up your balance again.

 When considering an APR in a home mortgage, you can pay points to lower your interest rate.
 Points equal a certain sum of money due at closing to reduce your interest rate.
-Because home loans are set up for 15 or 30 years, paying points for a lower rate could save you a lot of money over time.
+Because home loans are set up for 15 or 30 years, paying points for a lower interest rate could save you a lot of money over time.